bhorst23/GetCleanDataProj/ReadMe.md

 The project includes the following files:

 -   'ReadMe.md' : This file provides a general description of the project, the data that was used and where it may be found, and the files included in the repository

--   'CodeBook.md' : This file describes the
+-   'CodeBook.md' : This file describes the source data, files used in the project, details the steps taken in the R script transformation of the data set, and describes the names of the variables in the output.

 -   'run\_analysis.R' : R script which performs the following steps:
     - Downloads the raw data